Appeal a school admission decision

 Submitting additional information

 Do please let us know if you have any disabilities and need assistance.
-We will try and meet these as far as possible.
+We will try and meet these requests as far as possible.

 Interpreter or signer

 If you need an interpreter or signer you can have one at your appeal hearing.
 If you would like us to arrange this for you please tell us which language you require on the appeal form.
 Or, you may wish to arrange your own interpreter.
 If you are doing this please let us know as soon as possible before the hearing.

 If your child is of infant school age (Reception, Year 1 or Year 2), then Infant Class Size Legislation may apply for your appeal.
 Please read the guidance for infant age children for more information on this before completing your appeal form.
 Be aware that you are less likely to be successful in an Infant Class Size appeal than a non-Infant Class Size appeal.